lexicHQ/docs/core-plugin.md

 # Core Plugins

-Implment custom logic, capture and validate input, make API requests and overall extend  for a more rich chatbot experience.
+Implement custom logic, capture and validate input, make API requests and overall extend your bot for a richer experience.

 ## Go to Intent